ChristianPari/User-System-REST-API-MEN-Stack/README.md

 code app.js //our route handling and use of express will be done within our app.js file

-add script 'start' : 'nodemon app.js' //this will be a command that we can input into the command line to start the server
+ // add script to 'package.json' --->  'start' : 'nodemon app.js' //this will be a command that we can input into the command line to start the server

-add code to app.js file;
+ // add code to app.js file;
     1. define the express variable as a const
     2. create an instance of express called 'app'
     3. add a port to listen to "app.listen('portnum');"